 Side Effects of Hibiscus Tea

-Hibiscus Tea can affect estrogen levels which means that it has an effect of both pregnancy and fertility.
+Hibiscus Tea can affect oestrogen levels which means that it has an effect of both pregnancy and fertility.
 If you are trying to become pregnant or are pregnant, you should probably avoid hibiscus in your diet.
 It also lowers blood pressure which can be harmful if you already suffer from low blood pressure.

 With anything that has medicinal properties, its really important to see if it works for you.
 Something that I’m slowly learning while we live here in Auroville.
 We eat a lot of healthy, local ingredients now and people around us are happy to tell us more about them.